MarcDiethelm/xtc/README.md

 # Project Name

+This project brings the Terrific.js pattern to Node and Express.
+It provides a solid template for most web projects.
+It implements some of the features of Terrific Composer, like server-side module includes.

 ## Features
+- Light-weight and hackable JavaScript backend
+- Can be used for single page apps.
+- Server-side module includes.
+- Handlebars templates.
 - Made with single page apps in mind
 - Code and template re-use between browser and server.
 - Initial rendering is done at the server, subsequent changes are rendered directly in the browser.